nCorneille/Modelling_week_simulation/README.md

 Monte-Carlo simulation for the situation with a buffer

-Some code based on https://github.com/nCorneille/SPC_calculations, demand data supplied by anonymous heat supply company
+Some code based on https://github.com/nCorneille/SPC_calculations